Plan Your Experience

 Please unwrap any cough candies or breath mints etc. before the performance begins.
 In between movements of longer works are a good time to clear your throat.

-Also, please ensure that pagers and cell phones are switched off before you settle into your seat.
+Also, please ensure that mobile devices are switched off before you settle into your seat.

-Recording devices of any kind, audio, video or photographic, are NOT permitted at Edmonton Symphony performances.
-Cameras, cell phones and other recording devices are best left at coat check.
+Recording devices of any kind – audio, video or photographic – are NOT permitted at Edmonton Symphony performances.
+Cameras and other recording devices are best left at coat check.
 If you need to be available to someone during the performance (a babysitter, or if you are on call), let our front of house staff know where you are sitting, and they can alert you.

 In consideration to your fellow patrons who may have sensitivities or allergies to scented products, we ask that you use such products with great discretion.
 If, as a patron, you experience difficulty due to another patron’s use of fragrance, please alert our front of house staff, who will do everything possible to accommodate you.